-Federal Drug Trafficking
+Federal Drug Trafficking Lawyer Chicago

 Facing Federal Drug Trafficking Charges?
 Chicago Defense Attorney Andrew M. Weisberg Can Protect Your Rights and Your Future

-If you are under federal investigation or have been charged with drug trafficking in Chicago or anywhere in the Northern District of Illinois, it is critical to act quickly.
-Andrew M. Weisberg is an experienced Chicago criminal defense attorney and former Cook County prosecutor who provides aggressive and strategic representation for clients facing serious drug charges.
-He understands how prosecutors build drug cases and works tirelessly to protect his clients’ rights and fight for the best possible outcome.
+Andrew M. Weisberg is an experienced Chicago criminal defense attorney and former Cook County prosecutor who provides strategic and aggressive representation in serious criminal cases such as drug possession cases.
+He understands how federal prosecutors build drug trafficking cases and works tirelessly to challenge the government’s evidence and protect his clients’ constitutional rights.

 Understanding Federal Drug Trafficking Charges